ehiaig/nodejs_api_starter/README.md

 # NodeJs api
-This is a clean api written in node.js.
-It handles complete CRUD operations.
+This project a clean api written in node.js to serve an imaginary movie rental app.
+It handles complete CRUD operations for any Nodejs appllication.

-Follow the steps below to begin using the API
+Follow the steps below to setup API
 1. git clone https://github.com/ehiaig/vidly_node_api.git
 2. cd vidly_node_api
-3. npm init --yes
+3. Install the Dependencies

+`npm i`

+4. nmp start